EliotBerriot/savior/README.md

 # Usage

 Once you're done with configuration, you can run the savior via command line.
+It's useful when you want to know if your configuration works as expected.

 To get some help on available commands, just run:
     python savior.py --help